 Interior design has a powerful presence in our every day lives.
 Whether directly perceived or subliminally experienced, it has a direct effect on our psyches, bodies and human interactions.
 It guides (and misguides) us; a woven rug produces a haptic reaction underfoot, our spines conform to (or fight against) the arch of a chair back.
 The dialogue between human and interior is constant, inspiring and evocative.
 It is an opportunity to enhance human experience.

-Liza is part-time faculty at Parsons, the New School for Design, where she teaches architectural design studios, professional practice and history of design courses.
+Liza is part-time faculty at Parsons, the New School for Design, where she teaches architectural and interior design studios, professional practice and history of design courses.